matt328/triton/README.md

 ## Building/Running

 This has recently been migrated to using CMake, and I use vscode primarily for development.
-So far everything works well on Windows as well as OS X.  The only generators I've worked with and can verify are working are 'MinGW Makefiles` on Windows and `Unix Makefiles` on OS X.  I also use clang >= 15.
+So far everything works well on Windows as well as OS X.  The only generators I've worked with and can verify are working are `MinGW Makefiles` on Windows and `Unix Makefiles` on OS X.  I also use clang >= 15.
 I *think* msvc will compile this, but I honestly doubt gcc will.
 While my goal has been to leverage vcpkg and not have to struggle with dependencies, I'm still just installing the Vulkan SDK and setting the VULKAN_SDK env var and relying on CMake's `find_package()` to do the thing.

 1. Clone the repo